pirsch-analytics/pirsch-wordpress/readme.txt

 2. Manage as many websites as you want and get detailed insights into your statistics.

 == Changelog ==

+= 1.5.0 =

+- added the option to filter pages/files using regular expressions
+- added link to settings page
+- fixed parsing X-Forwarded-For

 = 1.4.0 =